vlewin/node-agent/README.md

 [x] generate pre-signed URL with expiration set to X minutes
 [x] enable agent configuration via API
 [x] enable plugins configuration via API
-[ ] create a bucket resource with serverless and pass to lambda function
+[x] create a bucket resource with serverless and pass to lambda function
+[ ] sync config with a server via Sync API
 [ ] enable plugins configuration via UI - Svelte or Vue3.0
 [ ] push data to the configurable HTTPS endpoint
 [ ] push data using MQTTS to AWS IoT Core